clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/production.md

 #### Docker

-If you ship your application as a Docker container, you need to give the container access to the `perf_event_open` syscall.
+If you ship your application as a Docker container, you need to give it the access to the `perf_event_open` syscall.
 For that, Docker's [seccomp profile](https://docs.docker.com/engine/security/seccomp/) has to be modified to allow this syscall.
 The container would also need the `--cap-add SYS_ADMIN` capability.
 If you have a dedicated operations team, such configuration is